The ball python (Python regius) goes by many names, but perhaps the most accurate of all is “favorite.”

 Ball pythons can easily live more than 30 years with the proper husbandry.
 Information regarding their captive care has expanded greatly in the last few decades and practices differ between pet owners, breeders, and large scale hobbyists.
 Snake husbandry is still understudied, but ball python care has progressed with popularity and the variety of information databases.
 These have included forums, books, reptile shows and Herpetological societies, but these should not ever be substituted for professional veterinary advice.
 Ball pythons can be successfully kept in captivity under the species specific requirements which are similar in hatchling and adult animals.
 Improper captive care can compromise the immune system of reptiles, resulting in a variety of illnesses.
 Proper husbandry involves replicating their wild conditions for the most naturalistic experience possible.

-Ball pythons can be kept in a variety of captive habitats including rack systems and custom terrariums.
+Ball pythons can be kept in a variety of captive habitats.
+Large enclosures with plenty of space for burrowing climbing and hiding are ideal.
 Since they are native to a subtropical/tropical climate with wet and dry seasons, humidity and temperature are extremely important factors for ball python health.
 Humidity and temperature should be monitored with proper tools like thermostats, thermometers, and hygrometers.
 Attainable captive conditions can vary depending on the climate of the captive location.

 Ideal Ball Python Humidity